shigeodayo/ex_design_analysis/README.md

 Sample programs for analyzing experimental data.

-The data in data folder is not the actual data used in the papers, but the samples.
+The csvs in the data folder are not the actual data used in the papers, but the samples.

 ## Environment
 - Python 3.7.7